-The Hill End Historic Site Draft Plan of Management is on public exhibition until 4 January 2021.
+The public exhibition period for the Hill End Historic Site Draft Plan of Management has been extended until 1 February 2021.

 Once adopted, this plan of management will replace the statement of management intent, which was approved in 2014.
 Public exhibition of the draft plan provides members of the community with the opportunity to have a say in the management directions for the park.